murkl/arch-os/modules/imager/README.md

 This module runs as whoever started it.
 That is what separates it from the other two: they run on a booted live image, where everything is root already and there is no home to leave anything in, while this one runs on somebody's own machine — and a root process there leaves two gigabytes in their home that only root can delete again, with the program's own answers and log beside them.

-So `as_root` in `module.sh` wraps the three commands that cannot do without it, and nothing else:
+So `as_root` lives in the write task, the one step that cannot do without it, and wraps three commands there and nothing else:

 | Command | Why |
 | --- | --- |